MattJButler/mytoolsforctfs/README.md

-# Enumerations:
+# Port Bruteforcing:

-port bruteforcing:
-nmap -sV -sC -oN nmap/initial: this is for first enumerations
+ - nmap -sV -sC -oN nmap/initial: this is for first enumerations
-rustscan: for quicker enumerations
+ - rustscan: for quicker enumerations

 # Directory Bruteforcing:
  - gobuster: commandline tool that bruteforces web directories and pages.